bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

-Now this become very boring recently, and for last 5y the new fashion was to scale out / scale in method.
+Scale out / scale in method.
 Which means that you can grow your application by just replicating it horizontally on different machines.

-In this model someone can say that optimizing single process is not a priority, because you can just add another server or virtual machine or container etc.
+And particularly in this model someone can say that optimizing single process is not a priority, because you can just add another server or virtual machine or container etc.

+The problem is that as you seen horizontal scalability became a buzz word, certain "fashion".
+And this problem, misconception is actually the true motivation for me for making this presentation.

+Because scale-out fashion, is maybe more exciting for engineers? caused many people to really sometimes **prematurely** dive into distributing their application and using tools like Kubernetes or Mesos.

+And that's despite the fact that they can quickly optimize a couple of critical paths, unnecessary allocation in their code and allow single-process Go application to serve thousands of users without issues.

 ---
 @snap[north span-95 text-06 text-left padded]